kdltr/glls/README.md

 Where `PIPELINE-NAME` is the name of the pipeline who’s renderables are being created.

-- `VAO` – A VAO such as those returned by [opengl-glew’s `make-vao`](http://api.call-cc.org/doc/opengl-glew/make-vao).
+- `VAO` – A VAO such as those returned by [epoxy’s](https://wiki.call-cc.org/egg/epoxy) `make-vao`.
 I.e.: A VAO that binds an array of attributes – for each element in the pipeline – as well as an element array.
 - `MODE` – The drawing mode to use when drawing the elements of the VAO.
-Must be mode that is accepted by (gl-utils’) [mode->gl](http://api.call-cc.org/doc/gl-utils/mode-%3Egl).
+Must be mode that is accepted by (gl-utils’) [mode->gl](https://api.call-cc.org/5/doc/gl-utils/mode-%3Egl).
 Defaults to `#:triangles`.
 - `N-ELEMENTS` – The number of elements (vertices) to draw.
 - `ELEMENT-TYPE` – The type of the values in the VAO’s element array.
 Must be one of `#:unsigned-byte`, `#:unsigned-short`, or `#:unsigned-int`.
 Not required if the VAO has no element array (i.e. `render-arrays-PIPELINE-NAME` is being used to render).
 - `MESH` – A [gl-utils](http://wiki.call-cc.org/eggref/4/gl-utils) mesh, provided in place of `VAO`, `MODE`, `N-ELEMENTS`, and `ELEMENT-TYPE`.
 - `OFFSET` – A byte offset to the location of the desired indices to draw.
 - `DATA` – An optional pointer to an appropriate glls renderable object.
-If not provided, a fresh renderable object will be created. [gllsRenderable.h](https://github.com/AlexCharlton/glls/blob/master/gllsRender.h) defines the structs used for renderables.
+If not provided, a fresh renderable object will be created. [gllsRender.h](https://www.upyum.com/cgit.cgi/glls/tree/gllsRender.h) defines the structs used for renderables.
 Which struct is used for a given pipeline is chosen based on the number of uniforms present in the pipeline.

 See the [`glDrawElements` documentation](https://www.opengl.org/sdk/docs/man/html/glDrawElements.xhtml) for more information about these expected arguments.